Elseid Hysaj: Senior debut and under-21 appearances

 Following strong performances with Empoli in Serie B and upon the recommendation of Albania senior team’s assistant coach Paolo Tramezzani, manager Gianni De Biasi invited Hysaj for a friendly match match against Georgia on 6 February 2013.

 He made his debut in that match aged 19, becoming one of the youngest players to appear for Albania in recent years.

 Later next month, he made his first competitive appearance in a World Cup qualifier against Norway, coming on as a substitute in the 80th minute for Armend Dallku during a 1–0 away victory.
 He also appeared in the reverse fixture on 7 June 2013, entering as a late substitute for Ervin Bulku in a 1–1 draw.
 Later that year, he was called up for the double away fixtures against Slovenia and Iceland on 6 and 10 September 2013 respectively.
 Hysaj remained an unused substitute against Slovenia in the 1–0 loss.

 He was recalled to the national side once again for a friendly match against Belarus on 15 November 2013.

 After establishing himself in the senior setup, Hysaj briefly returned to the under-21 squad for the 2015 UEFA U21 qualifiers, debuting against Austria on 14 August 2013, where an own goal he conceded resulted in a 1–0 defeat.

 He later captained the U21 side in a 0–1 loss to Bosnia and Herzegovina on 15 October 2013, and featured against Spain in a 2–0 defeat on 18 November 2013, and Austria again, with Albania earning a 3–1 away win in the latter match.

 Following his consistent performances for both the under-21 and senior teams, and retirement from international duties of Armend Dallku, Hysaj became a regular starter for Albania from the UEFA Euro 2016 qualifying campaign onwards.

 UEFA Euro 2016 qualification

 Hysaj became a key figure in Albania's defence during the UEFA Euro 2016 qualifying campaign under coach Gianni De Biasi, forming part of a backline that conceded only five goals in eight matches.
-He started in the historic 1–0 away victory over Portugal on 7 September 2014, Albania’s first-ever win against the Portuguese side.
+He started in the historic 1–0 away victory over Portugal on 7 September 2014, Albania's first-ever win against the Portuguese side.
 His solid defensive display against world-class forwards such as Cristiano Ronaldo drew widespread praise in both Albanian and international media.

 Throughout the qualifiers, Hysaj remained an undisputed starter, featuring in all eight matches as Albania achieved a historic qualification for their first-ever major tournament.
 His versatility and composure were crucial in matches against Denmark, Serbia, and Armenia, where Albania secured key results including a decisive 3–0 away win over Armenia on 11 October 2015 that sealed qualification.

-Following the qualification, Hysaj was widely regarded as one of the team’s most consistent performers, earning recognition for his tactical discipline and leadership despite his young age.